coreyshuman/coreyshuman.com/content/articles/winform-hide-to-taskbar.md

 }
 ```

-You can also double-click on `notifyIcon1` and add the same code to allow for double-click restores on the taskbar icon:
+You can also double-click `notifyIcon1` and add the same code to allow for double-click restores on the taskbar icon:

 ```cs
 private void notifyIcon1_MouseDoubleClick(object sender, MouseEventArgs e)